tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

 ### Building the tree

-All we have left  The process goes roughly as follows:
+The process goes roughly as follows:

     - pop two items off the queue (this will be the two lowest-frequency items)
     - create a leaf node for each of them (store the symbol and frequency)